Book a Free IT Security Audit for your business

 (The following information was taken from the HEY Smile Foundation website)

-ISOLATED residents in the East Riding of Yorkshire are now able to pick up the phone for support and friendship, thanks to CallER Collective, a new service launched by HEY Smile Foundation, East Riding of Yorkshire council and a collective of local charitable organisations.
+ISOLATED residents in the East Riding of Yorkshire can now pick up the phone for support and friendship, thanks to CallER Collective, a new service launched by HEY Smile Foundation, East Riding of Yorkshire council and a collective of local charitable organisations.

-Anyone needing support beyond befriending are still encouraged to contact the East Riding of Yorkshire Council team on 01482 393919.
+Anyone needing support beyond befriending is still encouraged to contact the East Riding of Yorkshire Council team on 01482 393919.